coreinfrastructure/best-practices-badge/doc/security.md

 ### Availability through scaleability

 Availability is, as always, especially challenging.
-Our primary appraoch is to ensure that the design scales.
+Our primary approach is to ensure that the design scales.

 As a Ruby on Rails application, it is designed so each request can be processed separately on separate processes.
 We use the 'puma' web server to serve multiple processes